-Northern Ireland advises that where it can be done safely staff should consider livein arrangements in the RCF.(13) Northern Ireland encourages staff to change clothes on arrival at work and to wash their uniform before each shift.(13)
+Northern Ireland advises that where it can be done safely staff should consider livein arrangements in the RCF.(14) Northern Ireland encourages staff to change clothes on arrival at work and to wash their uniform before each shift.(14)

 England asks RCFs to consider how accommodation could be provided for staff who proactively choose to stay separately from their families in order to limit social interaction outside work.
-(18) New legislation from October - subject to Parliamentary approval and a subsequent 16-week grace period - will require anyone working in a CQC (Care Quality Commission)-registered care home in England for residents requiring nursing or personal care to have two doses of a COVID-19 vaccine unless they have a medical exemption.
-(25) It will apply to all workers employed directly by the RCF provider (on a full-time or part-time basis), those employed by an agency and deployed by the care home, and volunteers deployed in the care home.
+Anyone working in a CQC (Care Quality Commission)-registered care home in England for residents requiring nursing or personal care are required to have two doses of a COVID-19 vaccine unless they have a medical exemption.
+It applies to all workers employed directly by the RCF provider (on a full-time or part-time basis), those employed by an agency and deployed by the care home, and volunteers deployed in the care home.
 Those coming into care homes to do other work, for example healthcare workers, tradespeople, hairdressers and beauticians, and CQC inspectors will also have to follow the new regulations, unless they have a medical exemption.
 The duration for which restrictions must remain in place following an outbreak, is reduced from 28 days to 14 days after recovering tests detect no new cases.
-(18) However, if test results confirm a variant of concern in the outbreak, then a duration of 28 days with no new cases continues to apply.
+However, if test results confirm a variant of concern in the outbreak, then a duration of 28 days with no new cases continues to apply.

 New South Wales (Australia) excludes visitors and staff that have in the last 14 days been to a location identified with recent clusters, such as large shopping centres.
-(26) RCFs are directed to a government website which lists recent clusters and marks those that require consideration when subsequently visiting a RCF.
+(30) RCFs are directed to a government website which lists recent clusters and marks those that require consideration when subsequently visiting a RCF.
 Additionally, staff and visitors who are on the contact tracing list are excluded from entering the facility for 14 days.
-(26) If it is not possible to avoid staff working across facilities or multiple settings (such as in home care and residential care), then records of staff and work locations must be maintained.
-(27) Staff are advised to wipe phones clean and place in a new, clear zip lock bag at beginning of shift, wipe zip lock bag over after each use and throw zip lock bag away at the end of shift.
-(28) Multipurpose facilities are recommended to prioritise and consolidate HCWs tasks in the RCF section first, before other area, where the HCW cannot be solely assigned to one section.
-(28) All staff (including contractors, but excluding people entering the premises in response to an emergency) and visitors to residential aged care facilities will need to check-in using the Service NSW QR code app.
-(29)
+(30) If it is not possible to avoid staff working across facilities or multiple settings (such as in home care and residential care), then records of staff and work locations must be maintained.
+(31) Staff are advised to wipe phones clean and place in a new, clear zip lock bag at beginning of shift, wipe zip lock bag over after each use and throw zip lock bag away at the end of shift.
+(32) Multipurpose facilities are recommended to prioritise and consolidate HCWs tasks in the RCF section first, before other area, where the HCW cannot be solely assigned to one section.
+(32) All staff (including contractors, but excluding people entering the premises in response to an emergency) and visitors to residential aged care facilities will need to check-in using the Service NSW QR code app.
+(33)

-The CDNA of Australia requires RCF to maintain records of staff locations of work internal and external to the RCF.(30) During an outbreak, staff who are working at the facility should not work in other residential facilities.
+The CDNA of Australia requires RCF to maintain records of staff locations of work internal and external to the RCF.(34) During an outbreak, staff who are working at the facility should not work in other residential facilities.